SriPraveen-05/code-fest/Damage-Detection-and-Repair-Cost-Estimation/README.md

-# 🚗 Car Damage Detection and Repair Cost Estimation
+# Damage Detection and Repair Cost Estimation

 ## Overview
 This project leverages **Mask R-CNN** and **Deep Learning** techniques to automate car damage detection and repair cost estimation.
 Designed for applications in the **automotive industry** (e.g., insurance providers, repair shops), this solution streamlines the claims process, minimizes human error, and enhances customer satisfaction.